erinata/smart-save/README.md

 # Smart Save

-Make saving untitled buffer behaves like Sublime Text.
+This package set the path of the untitled buffer to the path of the last file viewed.
+In other words, it behaves like Sublime Text.

 ## Basics

-The default behavior of "Save As" in Atom editor is really annoying.
+The default behaviour of "Save" and "Save As" in Atom editor is really annoying.
 It saves the file at the root of the project.
-Instead, the Smartsave package will set the path of an unsaved buffer according to the path of the last file the editor was focusing on.
-This behavior is inspired by Sublime Text editor.
-Of course there should still be glitches but I try to mimic the behavior as close as possible.
+The Smart Save package will set the path of an unsaved buffer according to the path of the last file the editor was focusing on.
+This behaviour is inspired by the Sublime Text editor.
+There are still some glitches, but I try to mimic the behaviour as close as possible.

+If the untitled buffer is it not empty, the package will use the text in the first row as the filename.

 ## Default Keymap

-By default this package will override the original keymap for "save" and "save as"( "cmd+s" and "shift+cmd+s").
-You can remap the keymap if you need the original "save" and "save as".
+By default this package will override the original keymap for "Core: Save" and "Core: Save As"( "cmd+s" and "shift+cmd+s").
+You can remap the keymap if you need the original commands.